 Santo Nino is a manifestation of the Christ or Divine Child who is believed to have performed many miracles in Spain and Mexico.
 The original chapel was built in 1856 and has since been renovated as a Children’s Chapel.

 Annabel became aware of the chapel on a buying trip for her Shop, which supports Native American artisans from the pueblos of New Mexico.

-She then made a pilgrimage to the chapel on Good Friday 2015, and took her daughters in July 2015, to give thanks for the survival and healing of her three children, two of whom were born with life-threatening syndromes and multiple disabilities.
+She made a pilgrimage to the chapel on Good Friday 2015, and then took her daughters in July 2015, to give thanks for the survival and healing of her three children, two of whom were born with life-threatening syndromes and multiple disabilities.

 She took a pair of her disabled son’s newborn shoes as an offering to Santo Nino, and brought back the sacred water and sand – ‘tierra bendita’ – to which the many miraculous healings are attributed.

 Inspired by the Santo Nino de Atocha Chapel, we invite parents and carers to leave a comment on our Prayer Request Page so that we may pray for the soul of your child, alive or in spirit.

 The Story of Santo Nino de Atocha